mTyguy/emailRemediation/README.md

   2) MSGraph call to find the required ID parameter for those emails.
   3) Utilize the ID parameter to delete those emails.

+Requires:
-Requires the EmailEvents table in Defender
+1) EmailEvents table in Defender
+2) API permissions: ThreatHunting.Read.All & Mail.ReadWrite